meowoodie/Spatio-Temporal-Point-Process-Simulator/README.md

 Marked Spatio-Temporal Point Process Simulator
 ===

-A set of Python tools called `STPPG` for simulating Marked Spatio-temporal point processes.
+A set of Python tools called `STPPG` for simulating any form of Marked Spatio-temporal self-exciting point processes.

 ### Usage